 Honors students' academic performances are reviewed at the end of each semester (except during semesters when a student is studying abroad).
 Students who have not met the curriculum, GPA, credit load, or any other requirements of the program will be notified and subject to probation and/or dismissal from the program.
-Students must successfully complete (C- or better) HONR 1015 and 1033 (or pre-approved alternative) in their first-year fall and HONR 1016 and 1034 (or pre-approved alternative) in their first-year spring in order to maintain membership in the program.
+Students must successfully complete (C- or better) HONR 1015 and 1033 (or pre-approved alternative) in their first-year fall and HONR 1016 and 1034 (or pre-approved alternative) in their first-year fall and HONR 1016 and 1034 (or pre-approved alternative) in their first-year spring in order to maintain membership in the program.
 Without exception, students who earn a grade lower than C- (or a "W" or "Z") in any of these courses will be dismissed from the program.
-Likewise, sophomore admit students must successfully complete HONR 2016 in the fall of their second year.
+Likewise, sophomore admit students must successfully complete HONR 2015 in the fall of their second year.
 Please note that UHP courses cannot be repeated under "undergraduate academic forgiveness".
 After a semester on probation, any student who does not fulfill the terms of their probation will be dismissed from the program.
 This decision is final and cannot be appealed.